-Given its popularity, it comes as no surprise that there’s a tofu-based street food dish: bun dau.
+Given tofu's popularity in Vietnam, it comes as no surprise that there’s a tofu-based street food dish: bun dau.
 Bun dau comprises a plate of cold bun (thin rice) noodles, a plate of deep fried tofu, a basket of herbs and, typically, mam tom (fermented shrimp sauce).

 Now, bun doesn’t really taste of much and neither does tofu, so in order to make this a tasty dish, you do need something to dip it in.
 That’s where the mam tom comes in, and it really is the most notable thing about bun dau.
 Unfortunately, not in a good way: it’s not very nice.
 The flavour is hard to describe, but the fact it’s called “fermented shrimp sauce” and that you can smell it from down the street should give you an idea.
 It’s also a common accompaniment to dog meat.

 If you don’t like the idea of mam tom, there is an alternative: most places will have a more palatable dipping sauce, such as the sauce you get with pho cuon or other spring rolls, so ask for nuoc mam instead.
 But I suggest you give mam tom a go at least once — there’s no shame in trying and rejecting it (in fact, it’s expected).